7 Biggest Blunders with Walk in Showers (and How to Avoid Them)

 So now that you’ve read the 7 biggest blunders of walk in showers (and how to avoid them) are you ready to push ahead despite the FEARS (False Evidence Appearing Real) from the ‘Mr./Mrs. Doubt-Fires’ in your life who wanted to cool your passion for a walk-in shower?

 Do you have any specific questions about a walk-in shower for your home you want advice on?
-If so, call me (or a member of my team) to get technical advice and factory-direct pricing on one level wet room systems, glass walk in showers, or curved glass block walls.
+If so, call me (or a member of my team) to get technical advice and factory-direct pricing on one level wet room systems, low profile solid surface shower pans, glass walk in showers, or curved glass block walls.
 We’re looking forward to helping you.

 For more information about a walk-in shower product contact Innovate Building Solutions at 877-668-5888.
 For a local remodeling project call Cleveland Design and Remodeling at 216-658-1270 or in Columbus The Bath Doctor at 614-252-7294.